-Russia accuses Dutch over Greenpeace protest as king visits
+Russia accuses Dutch over Greenpeace protest as King visits

 Russian investigators charged them with hooliganism to replace original charges of piracy, which would have been punishable by up to 15 years in jail.

+Kremlin foreign policy adviser Yuri Ushakov said Moscow did not expect the Dutch king, who is a ceremonial head of state, to raise any controversial issues during his talks with Putin due on Friday evening.

+Such issues are more likely to be discussed at talks on Saturday between the countries' foreign ministers, Frans Timmermans and Sergei Lavrov.

-(Additional reporting by Thomas Escritt in Amsterdam,; Writing by Gabriela Baczynska, Editing by Timothy Heritage, Steve Gutterman and Gareth Jones)
+(Additional reporting by Alexei Anishchuk, Writing by Gabriela Baczynska, Editing by Timothy Heritage and Gareth Jones)